 You’ll find a few sourdough discard quickbread recipes on this blog:

 This porridge-like, one-pot, savory comfort food originated in South Asia.
 Make it with lentils and rice only (and water of course), or add lots of spices, various vegetables and loads of ghee.
 Cook a big pot of it and eat it for many quick breakfasts.
-Just heat it up and enjoy a bowlful.
+Just heat and enjoy.
 Go here for the recipe.

 This satisfying and filling dish can also help settle an upset stomach.

 A stray cat sort of mauled my arm a few weeks ago.
-While my arm feels much better now, my stomach does not.
 I don’t take antibiotics if I can avoid them but a somewhat wild animal sinking her fangs deep into my flesh seemed like a good reason to swallow large chalky pills.
-(The nurse at urgent care also administered a very large antibiotic shot into my hip.
+(The nurse at urgent care also administered a large antibiotic shot into my hip.
 “We need a muscle big enough to handle this,” she had said.
 “Now take a deep breath!”)

 I had prided myself on my healthy gut, filled with good bacteria, thanks in part to all the fermented food I eat.
 Now those antibiotics have massacred my microbes.
 I’m continuing to eat sauerkraut or kimchi and yogurt daily, which I hope encourages beneficial bacteria to recolonize my gut.

-Even though I’ve finished the antibiotics, my stomach has been upset off and on since my run-in with Scruffy Cat (our nickname for her).
+Even though I’ve finished the antibiotics, my stomach has been upset off and on since my run-in with Scruffy Cat.
 This khichdi helps calm my tummy.

 Accolades for my cookbook, The Zero-Waste Chef: Plant-Forward Recipes and Tips for a Sustainable Kitchen and Planet: